-International day for Universal Access to Information
+2023 International day for Universal Access to Information

 Did you know that September 28 is the International Day for Universal Access to Information?
 This day was proclaimed by the United Nations General Assembly in 2019 to recognize the significance of access to information as a fundamental human right and an essential tool for democracy, development and equality.

-Access to information means that everyone has the right to seek, receive and impart information, especially from public authorities and institutions.
+Universal access to information means that everyone has the right to seek, receive and impart information, especially from public authorities and institutions.
 This right enables citizens to participate in public affairs, hold governments accountable, expose corruption, protect human rights, promote social justice and foster innovation.

-The history of access to information dates back to the aftermath of the Second World War, when the first UN General Assembly declared that “freedom of information is a fundamental human right and is the touchstone of all the freedoms to which the United Nations is consecrated” in 1946.
+The history of universal access to information dates back to the aftermath of the Second World War, when the first UN General Assembly declared that “freedom of information is a fundamental human right and is the touchstone of all the freedoms to which the United Nations is consecrated” in 1946.
 Since then, many countries have adopted laws and policies to guarantee this right and ensure transparency and openness in their governance.

 In Canada, the first freedom of information law was passed by Nova Scotia in 1977, followed by several other provinces and the federal government in the 1980s.
 These laws give Canadian citizens, permanent residents, and individuals or corporations present in Canada the right to access records under the control of federal or provincial government institutions, subject to certain exemptions and exclusions.